 All these things are indicators you’re not working in your sweet spot.

 These are the key distinctions you need to think about to make this work:

 - There’s the work you do – the things that you love doing and are quite good at and continually get better.
 There’s someone’s willing to pay you to do it in the work context (in your life doesn’t matter).

 - The environment you do it in

-Some people love to work by themselves all day, some want to be surrounded by people.
-Some want to do team projects, some only want to work with other people by telephone.
-Some like things where the deadlines are urgent, some like a huge amount of times to prepare.
+Some people love to work by themselves while others want to be surrounded by people.
+There are those who like work where the deadlines are urgent and others that like a huge amount of times to prepare.
 Some want to work on multiple projects, some only want one project at a time.